-What is of interest here is the number of discrete activities, modules, and courses that your project/center developed in 2011.
+What is of interest here is the number of discrete activities, modules, and courses that your project/center developed in 2013.
 Do not count an activity if it was included as part of a module or course you are reporting on.
 Similarly, do not count a module separately if it is part of a course that you are reporting on.

-2. For each type of material listed below, report the number of materials that were in draft or field-test stage or completed in 2011.
+2. For each type of material listed below, report the number of materials that were in draft or field-test stage, completed, or published in 2013.

 Development Stage Type of Material

-Module Activity
+Course Module Activity

 a.
 In draft or field-test stage

 b.
-Completed (If your answer is 0 for each of these three cells, skip to Question 6)
+Completed (If your answer is 0 for each of these three cells, skip to Question 5)

+c.
+Published commerically